ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

     * The second element is a CBOR array 'added'.
 Each element of the array is a CBOR byte string, with value the token hash of an access token such that: it pertains to the requester; and it was added to the TRL during the update associated with the diff entry.

-    The order of the token hashes in the CBOR arrays 'removed' and 'added' is irrelevant.
-That is, the CBOR arrays 'removed' and 'added' MUST be treated as a set in which the order of elements has no significant meaning.
+    The CBOR arrays 'removed' and 'added' MUST be treated as sets, i.e., the order of their elements has no meaning.

 4. The AS prepares a 2.05 (Content) response for the requester.
 The response MUST have Content-Format "application/ace-trl+cbor".
 The payload of the response is a CBOR map, which MUST be formatted as follows.